Mes courants électriques

 Mes courants électriques (English: My Electric Currents) is the second studio album by the French singer Alizée, released on 18 March 2003 through Polydor.
 The album was produced by Laurent Boutonnat and Mylène Farmer.
 The album's lyrics were written by Farmer.
 The music was composed by Boutonnat.

 In France, the album debuted at number two on the SNEP Albums Chart and remained on the chart for over 25 weeks, earning a double gold certification from SNEP for sales surpassing 200,000 copies.
 The album reached the top 15 on the Oricon International Albums chart.

 The album featured three singles: "J'en ai marre!" (released as "I'm fed up!" in some territories), "J'ai pas vingt ans" (released as "I'm not twenty!" in other territories), and "À contre-courant."

-Alizée in 2003 to support her 2000 album Gourmandises in addition to Mes courants électriques The tour concluded with the release of a live album and DVD, Alizée En Concert.
+Alizée toured in 2003 to support her 2000 album Gourmandises in addition to Mes courants électriques The tour concluded with the release of a live album and DVD, Alizée En Concert.